The Financial Technology Law Review: South Korea

 - intermediary electronic collection and payment services between payors and payees.

-Other than the issuance and management of electronic currency, which needs to be licensed by the FSC, the above types of electronic financial businesses must be registered with the FSC and are supervised by the FSC and the Financial Supervisory Service (FSS).
+The issuance and management of electronic currency requires a business licence from the FSC, while the other types of electronic financial businesses must be registered with the FSC, and they are all subject to supervision and regulation by Korean financial authorities such as the FSC and the Financial Supervisory Service (FSS).

 ii Regulatory sandbox

-Under this scheme, a financial company that plans to start a new type of financial business may deem that no regulation on the new business exists if the company does not receive a response from the FSC within 30 days after filing an inquiry to the FSC as to the existence of a regulation on the new business.
+A financial company that plans to start a new type of financial business may deem that no regulation on the new business exists if the company does not receive a response from the FSC within 30 days of filing an inquiry to the FSC as to the existence of a regulation on the new business.
 The FSC may forward the inquiry to other relevant government agencies if they think necessary, but in any case they must provide a response within 30 days.

-A financial service that is designated 'innovative' by the government may operate free of regulation and without legal grounds for operation for a designated period (this period lasts for up to two years and may be renewed once for up to two years).
+A financial service that is designated 'innovative' by the government may operate free of regulation and without legal grounds for operation for a designated period (this period lasts for up to two years and may be extended once for up to two years).
 Financial service providers who believe that their service is clearly distinguishable from pre-existing service in terms of content and methods may ask the government to designate it as an innovative financial service.
-Upon receiving an application, the Innovative Financial Services Examination Committee, which consists of public officials from the FSC and other relevant government agencies and private experts, will assess various factors, such as whether: the proposed innovative financial services are provided in South Korea; the proposed financial services is truly innovative; and the proposed financial service will likely further the customers' interests.
+Upon receiving an application, the Innovative Financial Services Examination Committee, which consists of public officials from the FSC and other relevant government agencies and industry experts, will assess various aspects, such as whether the proposed innovative financial services are provided in South Korea; whether the proposed financial services are truly innovative; and whether the proposed financial service will likely further the customers' interests.

-Where a fintech business established out of South Korea wishes to access new customers in South Korea, it will need to consider whether it requires authorisation from a Korean regulatory authority.
-A fintech business established outside of South Korea may be subject to Korean laws and regulations if it carries out regulated activities in South Korea.
-Where an overseas fintech business performs regulated activities in South Korea, it will need to obtain authorisation from the relevant Korean financial regulatory authority, as discussed in Section II(i) above.
-Generally, the standard, among others, to determine the applicability of Korean laws to foreign fintech businesses is whether the foreign fintech businesses targeted Korean customers (e.g., Korean website) or allowed payment in Korean won.
+Where a fintech business established outside South Korea wishes to access new customers in South Korea, it will need to consider whether it requires authorisation from a Korean regulatory authority.
+A fintech business established outside of South Korea may be subject to Korean laws and regulations if it carries out regulated activities in South Korea or with regard to Korean customers.
+Where an overseas fintech business performs regulated activities in South Korea or with regard to Korean customers, it will need to obtain authorisation from the relevant Korean financial regulatory authority, as discussed in Section II.i.
+Generally, the standard to determine the applicability of Korean laws to foreign fintech businesses is, among others, whether the foreign fintech businesses target Korean customers (e.g., Korean website) or allow payment in won.

 Regarding foreign exchange, the Foreign Exchange Transaction Act regulates foreign exchange businesses including the issuance or dealing of foreign exchange and payment, and collection and receipt thereof between South Korea and a foreign country.
-The Foreign Exchange Transaction Rule (FX Rule) is a subordinate regulation of the Foreign Exchange Transaction Act.
-The FX Rule was recently amended and became effective on 8 October 2019.
-The amended FX Rule increased the annual limit for overseas remittance by institutions registered as small-amount remittance operators from US$30,000 to US$50,000 per customer.
-Also, from 8 October 2019, securities companies and credit card companies may remit funds overseas as long as the amount does not exceed US$5,000 per remittance and US$50,000 per year.
-In addition, electronic currencies and prepaid electronic payment means issued in South Korea may now be used in foreign jurisdictions to pay for goods or services or be exchanged to foreign currencies.
+The Foreign Exchange Transaction Regulation (FX Regulation) is a subordinate regulation of the Foreign Exchange Transaction Act.
+Under the current FX Regulation, the annual limit for overseas remittance by an institution registered as small-amount remittance operators is US$50,000 per customer.
+Also, securities companies and credit card companies may remit funds overseas for their customers as long as the amount does not exceed US$5,000 per remittance and US$50,000 per year, for each customer.
+In addition, electronic currencies and prepaid electronic payment means issued in South Korea may now be used in foreign jurisdictions to pay for goods or services or be exchanged for foreign currencies.

 Digital identity and onboarding